menu

 Of important note, Chatham is also a village of artists.
 Chatham has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Chatham’s character.

-Chatham’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Chatham’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Being a small village, Chatham does not have a public transit system used by locals to get to and from work.

-The education level of Chatham citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.95% of adults 25 and older in Chatham have a college degree.
+In terms of college education, Chatham is nearly on par with the US average for all cities of 21.84%: 18.95% of adults 25 and older in Chatham have a bachelor's degree or advanced degree.

 The per capita income in Chatham in 2022 was $31,708, which is middle income relative to Michigan and the nation.
 This equates to an annual income of $126,832 for a family of four.
 However, Chatham contains both very wealthy and poor people as well.